 - the common law partner of a Member;

 - and any child, natural or adopted of the Member, who resides with the Member.

 There are exceptions to the prohibition against acceptance of gifts.
-Those exceptions are set out in the Code in Rule 3 relating to Gifts and Benefits.
+Those exceptions are set out in the Code in Section 4 relating to Gifts and Benefits.
 They include: gifts or benefits which are received as an incident of accepted protocol or normal expression of courtesy; services provided without compensation by persons volunteering their time; or admission to widely attended events provided that the admission is offered by the entity who is responsible for organizing and presenting the event, is unsolicited by the Member and the Member is attending or participating in his or her official capacity.